loyd/top-type-sizes/README.md

     -e, --exclude <exclude>...
 Excludes types that match these patterns -p, --expand <expand>...
 Shows only types that match these patterns and their children, heuristically -f, --filter <filter>...
-Shows only types that match these patterns -h, --hide-less <hide-less>    Hides types and fields with size less than this value [default: 0] -l, --limit <limit>            Shows only this number of top types [default: 100]
+Shows only types that match these patterns -h, --hide-less <hide-less>    Hides types and fields with size less than this value -l, --limit <limit>            Shows only this number of top types
 ```

 ## Examples